josmar-crwdstffng/angular/aio/content/guide/complex-animation-sequences.md

 *   [Introduction to Angular animations](guide/animations)
 *   [Transition and triggers](guide/transition-and-triggers)

-So far, we've learned simple animations of single HTML elements.
+So far, we have learned simple animations of single HTML elements.
 Angular also lets you animate coordinated sequences, such as an entire grid or list of elements as they enter and leave a page.
 You can choose to run multiple animations in parallel, or run discrete animations sequentially, one following another.